eic/EICrecon/README.md

 and the _{fmt}_ package the latter of which is built in the instructions here.

-Note: These instructions turn off the requirement of the DDG4 component in both the _ip6_ and _ecce_ geometries since it requires GEANT4 which is not needed here.
+Note: These instructions turn off the requirement of the DDG4 component in both the _ip6_ and _epic_ geometries since it requires GEANT4 which is not needed here.

 ~~~
 mkdir -p ${EICTOPDIR}/detectors